St. Mark's African Methodist Episcopal Church: NAACP history

-After World War I, Duluth's blacks faced stricter segregation and harsher discrimination.
+After World War I, Duluth's Black residents faced stricter segregation and harsher discrimination.
 When the 1920 Duluth lynchings of three traveling black workers captured national attention, St. Mark's was proactive in response.
 Reverend William M. Majors of St. Mark's assisted in efforts to indict the lynchers.
 The NAACP provided legal and financial support for the proceedings.

 Before the lynching, African Americans in Duluth were not convinced a local NAACP chapter was necessary.
 After the incident, some outraged and fearful blacks left Duluth altogether.
 Those who remained formed an NAACP chapter with 69 members, and St. Mark's provided gathering space for the new organization.

 NAACP founder W. E. B. Du Bois was the chapter's first speaker.
 In March 1921, he came to St. Mark's and spoke in favor of Minnesota's pending anti-lynching law, which the state legislature passed the next month.
 Ethel Ray Nance, whose father helped establish the Duluth chapter and who became a civil rights leader in her own right, recalled in a 1974 interview that the church far exceeded its 250-person capacity when Du Bois came.
 She estimated that 75% of the crowd was white.

+Throughout the 1930s, St. Mark's and Calvary Baptist hosted the Sunday Forum, which consisted of weekly discussions important to the local Black community.
+In 1938, Clarence Mitchell from the St. Paul Urban League spoke at St. Mark's.
+The church also established a scholarship fund for higher education, which still exists.

 Later history

 Duluth's black population grew to about 900 by 1970.
 In 2014, it remained just under 2,000, or 2% of the city's total population.
 St. Mark's continues to be central to the community and attuned to racial issues in the 21st century.
 St. Mark's parishioners hosted a prayer vigil and bell-ringing for victims of the Charleston church shooting at Emanuel African Methodist Episcopal Church in South Carolina in June 2015.

+In 1991, the church was added to the National Historic Register.

+In 2025, the church celebrated 125 years of having a building in Duluth.